0tii/bike24-challenge/README.md

 | make up    | Start the container |
 | make cli   | Enter container CLI |
 | make down  | Stop container      |

+If time suffices, I will also provide a PS equivalent for windows users.

 ### SSR